 Chances are—we could barely afford the lesson.

 I think we’ve had calm times since we’ve been together.
-Two houses, two kids, two dogs, two birds, too many cars and too many businesses.
+Three houses, two kids, two dogs, two birds, too many cars and too many businesses.
 I’m sure there’s been calm.
 I’d almost bet on it.

 Life feels a bit heavy and chaotic these days.
 No matter how much we plan, a sense of control eludes us.
 Still, as a couple, we are at our best while facing challenges together.
 We thrive off the heat.
 We are our strongest as a team.